This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Model parameters for future state

-Estimate cost for defined scenario(s)
+Estimate business value for defined scenario(s)

-• Use calculators and estimation tools
+• Use calculators and estimation tools to explore relationships such as cost, usage and environmental impact

 • Compare to similar applications and systems

-• Extrapolate from past costs
+• Extrapolate from past costs and technology demand metrics

 • Document expected impact of future plans

-• Estimate using trial runs
+• Estimate using trial runs and non-production environments

 Implementation plan